Skip to main content

 snowflakeaircon.sg

-Outdoor unit getting louder at night: mounting rubber hardened
+Outdoor unit louder at night: mounting rubber hardened

 The outdoor unit had grown louder for months, worst at night.
 It still cooled fine, but the rattle carried into the bedroom.
-A loud compressor usually means a costly swap, and that bill was the worry.
-The cause was far smaller.
+A loud compressor usually means a costly swap and that bill was the worry, but the cause was far smaller.

 Case summary